pletzer/mint/README.md

 FC=mpif90 CXX=mpicxx cmake ..; make -j 8
 ```

-## Checking that the build was sucessful
+You can check that the build was successful by typing
 ```
 make test
 ```